ase-2025-sc-viz/ase-2025-sc-vis/README.md

   6. to_trace_event_with_timestamps.py is inserting the timestamps

-# ContractViz+ — User & Build Guide
+# TxSight — User & Build Guide

 ## 1. Using the Prebuilt Version (Release)